-In calendar year 2021 there were 46 electricity suppliers, including the default SOS Provider, who reported electricity sales to retail customers in the District.
-Pursuant to the Commission's RPS rules, each of these active suppliers submitted the required compliance report that was due by the April 1, 2022, statutory deadline.

-These reports show that competitive electricity suppliers and Pepco, the SOS administrator, met the RPS requirements through purchasing RECs and, when they were unable to make REC purchases, they made compliance fee payments.
-As is shown in the following table, five suppliers were required to submit a compliance fee payment in addition to or in lieu of acquiring RECs.vi Based on the available information, the total amount of money generated from compliance fee payments in 2021 was \$5.7 million, compared to \$8.2 million in 2020.
-The decrease in the amount of the 2021 compliance fees reflects, in part, the increased use of solar RECs to meet the RPS compliance obligation, despite a 2-3% increase in retail sales and an increase in the solar carve-out requirement from 2.175% to 2.5%.
+In calendar year 2022 there were 48 electricity suppliers, including the default SOS administrator, who reported electricity sales to retail customers in the District.
+Pursuant to the Commission's RPS rules, each of these active suppliers submitted the required compliance report that was due by the April 1, 2023, statutory deadline.
+These reports show that competitive electricity suppliers and Pepco, the SOS administrator, met the RPS requirements through purchasing RECs and when they were unable to make REC purchases, they made compliance fee payments.
+As is shown in the following table, just two suppliers were required to submit a compliance fee payment in addition to or in lieu of acquiring RECs.
+Based on the available information, the total amount of money generated from compliance fee payments in 2022 was \$72,250, compared to \$5.7 million in 2021.
+The substantial decrease in the amount of the 2022 compliance fees reflects the increased use of solar RECs to meet the RPS compliance obligation, despite about a 1% increase in retail sales and an increase in the solar carve-out requirement from 2.5% to 2.6%.
+Moreover, solar REC costs for 2022 averaged about \$404 per REC, well below the compliance fee of \$500 per REC shortfall.